Kristina01111000/WordPressTheme/README.md

 	-> figure out tag system -> for weekly topics, can have multiple tags?
 	-> finalize color scheme -> added yellow
 		- need to do this this week, stopping the website from being completed
-		-  making 4/5 different color schemes and will send to dr w
+		-  sent 5 different color schemes
-		-  figure out which he likes best
+		-  figure out which he likes best/hates
 	-> make forum links in class module
 	-> get monthly topic articles from dr w
 		-> add them to the course